simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

     ```

 #### Exercise 4.3: Enable the sign in button ####
-1. In **Home.js**, add the following code in the **document.ready** function (below the event handlers) to perform the single sign-on logic when the mail add-in is initialized.
-This will enable the sign in form if single sign-on is not possible (no mapping of the user in the Web API).
+1. In **Home.js**, add the following code in the **document.ready** function (below the event handlers) to perform the single sign-on logic when the mail add-in has initialized.
+This will enable the sign in form if single sign-on is not possible (no mapping for the Office 365 user in the user service).
     ```js
     // Authenticate silently (without credentials)
     authenticate(null, function (response) {